IVG12377/From-Chaos-to-Clarity/README.md

 # Client Strategy Engagement: Scaling Operations with Data-Driven Process Design
+**From Chaos to Clarity**

 This repository showcases a simulated consulting engagement modeled on real-world strategy challenges faced by professional services firms undergoing rapid growth.
 It is designed to demonstrate practical expertise across business analysis, project management, and data-driven storytelling — using tools like Excel, Power BI, and SQL to bridge strategy and execution.